Skip to main content

 advanced-search-error.png

 6. Select a time range for the search results by clicking the time range icon (icon-time-range.png) in the top left corner of the search bar.
-A dialog box opens where you can select various Quick or Absolute time ranges.
+A dialog box opens where you can select various Quick, Relative, or Absolute time ranges.

 7. Click the Search icon (run-query.png) to launch your query.